Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 The ninth dog, Banchory Trump, stayed in England until he finished his show championship.
 After coming here, he finished his American show championship with Best of Breed wins at the Westminster Kennel Club dog show and at the Labrador Retriever Club Inc. specialty.

-Trump finished his show championship within a year and started winning numerous Bests of Breed awards.
-He also placed in the group several times.
+He won numerous Bests of Breed awards and placed in the group several times.

-His Best of Breed winning streak included the following shows:
+His Best of Breed winning streak included several very competitive shows:

 • Morris & Essex, 5/23/1936